Enterprise-CMCS/macpro-onemac-automation/README.md

 `mvn clean test`

 * The browser and headless settings are taken from config.properties.

-* ExtentReports will be generated in extent-report/.
+* ExtentReports will be generated in extent-report/ only when running test suite from xml files located under resources directory.

 * Screenshots of failures will be saved in extent-report/screenshots/.

 ## 5. GitHub Actions (CI)

-* Workflow is defined in .github/workflows/selenium-testng.yml.
+* Workflow is defined in .github/workflows/e2e-onemac-seatool.yml or onemac-tests.yml.

 * On push to main or manual trigger, GitHub Actions will:

     * Set up Java 17

     * Install Chrome (or Firefox if configured)

     * Run Maven tests

     * Upload ExtentReports and screenshots as artifacts

 **Note:** For stability, Chrome is recommended on CI.